 The Imperial Furniture Collection does what it says on the label.
 The museum showcases a huge potpourri of fittings and furnishings from times gone past, including many used by Sisi.

-The displays also include other items, such as a series of lithographs of the Empress, a set of scales (well worn), a fan, stockings, and much more.
+The displays also include other items, such as a series of lithographs of the Empress, a set of scales (well used), a fan, stockings, and much more.

 Franz Joseph spared no effort in trying to keep his wife happy, never working out that it really wasn’t in his power to do so.